Interventional Pain Medicine

-Dr. Kimberley Schuller is fellowship-trained in interventional pain management.
+Dr. Kimberley Schuller is fellowship-trained in interventional pain medicine for spine.
 Her areas of focus include neck and back pain as well as nerve impingement causing pain radiating down the arms or legs and joint pain.
 Through individualized, evidence-based treatment plans for their pain, she is dedicated to helping patients have a better quality of life so they can get back to the things they love doing.

 A native to upstate New York, Dr. Schuller attended Rensselaer Polytechnic Institute in Troy, New York, for her Bachelor of Science degree in biomedical engineering.
 Then, she went on to earn her Master of Science degree in anatomy from Penn State in Hershey, Pennsylvania.
 Thereafter, she attended New York Institute of Technology College of Osteopathic Medicine in Old Westbury, New York, where she earned her Doctor of Osteopathic Medicine degree.
 After medical school, she completed her anesthesia residency at Albany Medical Center and then elected to attend the University of Vermont for her fellowship in interventional pain medicine.